Updated: Jan 19

 In the later years Tantra imparted the divine essence to the yoga asanas.
 The followers of tantra looked at the Yoga poses from the angle of the mysterious forces they had discovered inside the body.
 They found the presence of the entire universe within the man; the discovery of the energy channels ( nadis) and Chakras lead the tantrics to believe that the yoga asanas are the physical representations of the divine energy in their balance, poise and steadiness.

 The significance of yoga asanas in modern world is just limited to the benefits they provide to the physical body.
 The spiritual significance of asanas is lost behind the hazy chaos of modern living.
 Number and variety in everything amuses the modern man more than the minimalist living.
-Today, this thinking has also spilled over to the understanding of yoga as well.
+This is evident from the fact that even our spiritual places are being excessively commercialized.
+Today, this thinking has also spilled over to the understanding of yoga.
 A huge number and variety of yoga asanas, to slacken the thirst of modern man for numbers, have been invented.
 Yoga asanas today are seen at par with any other physical exercise like lifting weights in the gymnasium.
 Their main importance and objective has been reduced to being the remedy for various ailments inflicting the physical body or for beautifying the same.

 Guidelines for doing Yoga Asanas

 Yoga practices need to be done by adhering to certain basic pre-requirements for them to be effective.
 Yoga pranayama have their own common ground rules, so do the yoga asanas.
 Apart from the two criteria ( steadiness & Comfort) as mentioned by Patanjali a number of other considerations related to attitude, action, and alignment also need to be adhered to in order to intensify the benefits of Hatha yoga asanas as the right technique of doing yoga poses play an important role in the ways Yoga works out your body.

 The best time for doing Yoga asanas is early morning or early evening